yhzhang0128/egos-2000/references/USAGES.md

 # Compile and run egos-2000

 You can use MacOS, Linux or Windows.
-For MacOS on the Apple M1 chip, just download and run the `x86-64` version of the toolchain and MacOS will transparently translate the binary with Rosetta.
+For MacOS on the Apple M1 chip, just download and run the `x86-64` version of the toolchain and MacOS will transparently translate the toolchain for M1.
 For Windows users, use WSL (Windows Subsystem for Linux) in step1-3.

 Here are the tutorial videos for [MacOS](https://youtu.be/v8PW2N5edCc), [Linux](https://youtu.be/JDApdvnnz4A) and [Windows](https://youtu.be/VTTynr9MZRg).